nhubaotruong/league-of-legends-linux-garena-script/README.md

 ## Result
 ![LOL on Linux](images/result.png)

+## Update new wine-lol
+- It currently only have prebuilt for Ubuntu/Debian based and PKGBUILD for arch based: https://github.com/ekistece/wine-lol
+- After installing both `wine-lol` and `wine-lol-glibc`, change the wine version of LOL in lutris to custom and enter this path: `/opt/wine-lol/bin/wine`

 ## Disclaimer
 * If the game crash with some message that saids `core dump...` just press `OK` and wait a bit, the game will continue at the exact state